 I’ve not yet been to India, but I love, love, love Indian food!
 All the delicious flavors, the heat (okay, so I opt for the mild heat…), the spices.
+(Like this tandoori spice mix!)
 I poked around the internet to see if I could figure out how to make something like I’d tried at an Indian restaurant.

 Pickled Turmeric and Ginger

 There are some variations on how these pickles are made, but it’s a common condiment, it seems.
 This take on the traditional Indian pickle takes into consideration that in America we might not have the same ingredients available to us.

 This fresh turmeric pickle with ginger and chiles is a fresh and tasty side dish to serve with curries or even a very American sandwich.

 Fresh turmeric root: You may have to seek out a specialty shop or Asian market to find this vibrant, edible rhizome.
 It’s most available in the fall and winter months.
 The health benefits of turmeric are numerous but it’s particularly known to be anti-inflammatory.

 Fresh ginger: In India, this recipe would likely use what it called “mango ginger.”
 It’s actually a white-colored turmeric with a mango flavor.
 If you can find that, good on you.
 In the likely event that you can’t, opt for common fresh ginger.